Rotzke/metrojobb/README.md

-# Metrojobb email hash decoder
+# Metrojobb Email Hash Decoder
 Python-converted reverse-engineering on the emails protection function of Metrojobb website.
 The service is concealing company email address using JavaScript, was forced to convert it to Python for an asyncronous scraper.